 Any good hunter respects their prey, and a key part of that respect is to try and kill it humanely.
 Ideally you will take it with a single bullet or arrow.
 You should know where to shoot a deer regardless if you are hunting with a rifle or a bow.

 If you can’t reliably achieve one-shot kills you should practice until perfection to prevent condemning any animal to a slow and painful death.

 What’s more, careless shooting that lets wounded animals escape gives anti-hunting activists fresh ammunition to use against responsible hunters.
 Much worse, it condemns animals to needless suffering.

-Careless shooting that lets wounded animals escape gives anti-hunting groups ammunition to use against responsible hunters.
-Much worse, it leaves animals to suffer needlessly.
-To help you hit the mark in the most humane possible way, we’ve broken down all the details as well as put together a helpful infographic below.
+To help you always hit the mark in the most humane possible way, we’ve broken down all the details on how to shoot a deer and one-shot kill it, as well as put together a helpful infographic below.

-- Why You want the Single Shot Kill if it’s Possible
+- 2 Why You Want the Single Shot Kill if It’s Possible

 A Deer Kill Zone Infographic